Bringing It All Home.

 Like his own country’s war against the British forty years ago, it involves two sides whose men went to school together, played and trained together but were induced into a deadly game of bluff that went terribly wrong.

-Was this latter day case one of of NATO drawing Russia’s fire after having continually poked it in the eye thus leading Russia to overplay it’s hand?
+Was this latter day case one of the US and its vassal states drawing Russia’s fire after having continually poked it in the eye, thus leading Russia to overplay it’s hand?

 Whether unintentionally or deliberately, it increased the probability of a Russian crime of this sort.
-This fitted in with NATO’s purpose of gaining a tactical advantage over their indispensable adversary, to exploit its vulnerability .
+This fitted in with NATO’s purpose of having the drop on their indispensable adversary, to exploit its vulnerability .

 Everything in Russian history tells us this threat wouldn’t be tolerated.